Fair allocation of indivisible items with conflict graphs: Pseudo-polynomial algorithms for special graph classes

 Recall that the width of a tree decomposition $(T, \{\Bag_t\}_{t\in V(T)})$ of a graph $G$ is defined as $\max_{t\in V(T)}|\Bag_t|-1$.
 The \emph{treewidth} of a graph $G$ is the minimum possible width of a tree decomposition of $G$.
 A graph class $\mathcal{G}$ is said to be of \emph{bounded treewidth} if there exists a nonnegative integer $\ell$ such that each graph in $\mathcal{G}$ has treewidth at most $\ell$. {For each fixed treewidth bound $\ell$, given a graph $G$ of treewidth at most $\ell$, a tree decomposition of $G$ of width at most $\ell$ can be computed in linear time~\cite{MR1417901}.
 Such a decomposition leads to linear-time algorithms for many problems that are generally NP-hard (see, e.g.,~\cite{MR1105479,MR1042649}).}

 A similar approach as the one used in the proof of Theorem~\ref{thm:chordal} for solving the \textsc{Fair $k$-Division Under Conflicts} on chordal graphs can be used on graphs of bounded treewidth.
-For every $k\ge 1$, the \textsc{Fair $k$-Division Under Conflicts} is solvable in pseudo-polynomial time $\mathcal{O}(n^2(n+(Q+1)^{2k}))$ for graphs of bounded treewidth, where $Q = \max_{1\le j\le k}p_j(V(G))$.
-(The constant hidden in the $\mathcal{O}$ notation depends on the value of $k$ and the bound on the treewidth.)